The Vaccines: 2015: English Graffiti

 In November 2014, after a long break the Vaccines played their first few gigs in India, Vietnam and Hong Kong.
 The band played new songs from their upcoming third album entitled "Handsome", "Want You So Bad" and "Dream Lover".
 For this tour, the band expanded to a five-piece, with Cathy Lucas of Fanfarlo and Vanishing Twin accompanying them on keyboards.
 The band stated in an interview that they would like to put out a single in January 2015 with touring starting in March and an album coming in May.

 On 19 January 2015, "Handsome", the first song to be revealed from the new album, was played on BBC Radio 1 by Zane Lowe.
 When speaking to Lowe about the track, Young announced the forthcoming album would be titled English Graffiti.

 On 18 May 2015, English Graffiti was made BBC Radio 6's 'Album of the Day +' where previously unheard tracks were premiered throughout the show, with a live performance of "Dream Lover" and "(All Afternoon) In Love."

 The Vaccines have claimed English Graffiti to be "genre defining".

-In the summer of 2015, the band toured across America with Mumford and Sons, as they had done on their previous album.
+In summer 2015, the band toured across America with Mumford and Sons, as they had done on their previous album.
 They repeated this in Australia later in the year.

 For the English Graffiti live shows, the Vaccines recruited a new touring keyboardist, Timothy Lanham.
-Formerly of Hunting, a band of childhood friends from Australia, Lanham was a bowling alley employee when he met Cowan and Young at the wedding of Alan Pownall and Gabriella Wilde in Tuscany, Italy in September 2014, and they eventually invited him to join them.
+Formerly of Hunting, a band of childhood friends from Australia that had relocated to London, Lanham was a bowling alley employee when he was brought together with Cowan and Young to be the wedding band at the nuptials of Alan Pownall and Gabriella Wilde in Tuscany, Italy in September 2014, and they eventually invited him to join them.

-On 17 June 2016, Tthe Vaccines announced Pete Robertson's amicable departure "to focus on other things", with their recent U.S. tour which had ended a month prior to the announcement being the drummer's last shows with the band.
+On 17 June 2016, the Vaccines announced Pete Robertson's amicable departure "to focus on other things", with their recent U.S. tour which had ended a month prior to the announcement being the drummer's last shows with the band.
 To fulfill their upcoming live commitments, the band recruited Yoann Intonti of Spector on drums.

 On 26 and 28 August 2016, the Vaccines played at the Reading and Leeds Festivals, some of their first British concerts with Intonti playing drums, before headliners Fall Out Boy and Biffy Clyro.
 On the same day as their Reading performance, Justin Young revealed details of their upcoming fourth studio album to DIY, saying that "we've got most of the record written, actually.
 We've got like twenty songs – I don't know how many of them are gonna end up being Vaccines songs.
 I think we'll just record in the new year and see what happens!"